vobademi/FTEXX00-Ubuntu/README.md

 ./installlib.sh
 ```

 7. When you see the prompt *PAM configuration*, make sure **Fingerprint authentication** is ticked, and select `Ok`.
-You can press Tab key to go below.
+You can press `Tab ↹` to go below.

 8. GNOME and GDM have native support for fprint, so you don't need additional configuration on Ubuntu.
 Go to **Settings > System > Users > Fingerprint Login** and enroll your fingerprint.
 If you are using a distro that uses SDDM such as Kubuntu, visit [SDDM#Using_a_fingerprint_reader](https://wiki.archlinux.org/title/SDDM#Using_a_fingerprint_reader).

+> [!TIP]
+> Logging in using a fingerprint on GDM or SDDM does not unlock GNOME Keyring or KWallet, respectively.
+Using your password for the initial login might be a better option.

 ## Troubleshooting

 ### I get `init sensor error!` after installation

-This was reported on some machines.
+This was reported on several machines.

-> [!TIP]
-> `focal_spi.c` can be unified but I need feedback.
-You can try [this](https://github.com/vobademi/FTEXX00-Ubuntu/issues/1) and let me know if it works.

-1. Uninstall the SPI module (See [updating and uninstalling](#updating-and-uninstalling)).
+1. Uninstall the SPI module (See [uninstalling](#uninstalling)).

 2. Copy `focal_spi.c` from `./alt` to the root directory (overwrite the original one).